KISSIMMEE — Two seniors at the Johnson University Florida campus performed recitals to cap off their education.

 Brent Glover, a Worship Ministry student, followed with his recital entitled “Hold Us Together” on November 9.

 Each recital lasted approximately one hour and consisted of vocal and piano pieces.
 During vocal pieces, both students were accompanied by Tony Cason on piano.

 The senior recital is required for music majors and serves as a class.
-It is a “time for us music students to use what we have learned,” stated Audrey.
+It is a “…time for us music students to use what we have learned,” stated Olsheske.
 “It is a time for people to gather around and support you.”

 Students prepare for this moment every year of their studies.
-Brent explained that it is an opportunity “to show our professors, family, and friends what we have learned and how we have grown as musicians/worship leaders during our time at Johnson.”
+“It is an opportunity to show our professors, family, and friends what we have learned and how we have grown as musicians/worship leaders during our time at Johnson,” Glover said.

-Additionally, Brent saw his recital as a personal confirmation that he obtained the skills necessary for his calling.
-He said, “I went from someone who could sing a little bit and play guitar to someone who can sing a lot better and lead worship from multiple instruments, along with being able to responsibly and biblically structure services.”
+“I went from someone who could sing a little bit and play guitar to someone who can sing a lot better and lead worship from multiple instruments, along with being able to responsibly and biblically structure services,” Glover said.

 Olsheske experienced difficulty when planning her recital.
 She was nervous and uncertain if she should perform.
 But, her nerves turned to joy after her recital.

 “My favorite part would be the standing ovation I received at the end,” Olsheske said.
 “I’m an introvert and definitely NOT an attention seeker, but it felt great to know people really enjoyed what I had done.”